 Finally, quality education provides ample opportunities to co-design custom learning programs, so leaders build the programs that their employees actually need.
 You can learn more about how companies tackle the skills gap through customizable programs within our webinar here.

-To prepare your people and organization for the future of work, you need a strategic approach that provides access to top-tier academic institutions and high-quality learning experiences designed for modern workers.
+To prepare your people and organization for the future of work, you need a strategic approach that provides access to top-tier academic institutions and high-quality continuous employee development.

 Learn more about how InStride’s global academic network and proven track records provide the best solution for high-quality workforce education.